trondkr/ERA5-ROMS/README.md

    'Evaporation',
    'Mean surface downward short-wave radiation flux'
 ```
+Details of the ERA5 variables can be found [here](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-single-levels?tab=overview)

-To see the details for how ROMS requires naming convention etc. you can see more details [here].
+To see the details for how ROMS requires naming convention etc.
 #### *Install API*
 To start signup and get necessary credentials at the [*Climate Data Store*].
 Store the credentials in a file called `.cdsapirc`in you root `$HOME` directory.
 It should look something like this: